matmatias/todox/README.md

 3. List all tasks
 4. List completed tasks
 5. List pending tasks
+6. Mark tasks as completed

 ### Work in Progress:

 The following features are being worked on:

-2. Remove tasks
+1. Remove tasks
-3. Mark tasks as completed